Who is Olafur Eliasson?

 Today, Eliasson is best known for his large-scale installations, which attract interest thanks to his unique scope and variety.
-Riverbed, for instance, was a site-specific installation that was created for the Louisiana Museum of Modern Art in Denmark with the aim of blurring the lines between the manmade world and the natural one.
+Riverbed, for instance, was a site-specific installation created for the Louisiana Museum of Modern Art in Denmark to blur the lines between the manmade world and the natural one.

 The Riverbed consisted of a large rugged landscape complete with a riverbed and rocks.
 To construct his riverbed, he filled with museum’s South Wing with dirt and rocks of all sizes before adding a narrow trench of water to resemble a riverbed.
 Visitors at the exhibition were asked to explore the rugged surface by traveling along the different rooms.

 Video: Olafur Eliasson speaks about Riverbed

-Recreating his rugged landscaped complete landscapes, it is clear that Eliasson’s Riverbed was a product of site-specific installation inspiration.
+Recreating his rugged landscaped, it is clear that Eliasson’s Riverbed was a product of site-specific installation inspiration.
 Not only did the museum selected by Eliasson for his landscape lend a raw and elemental power, but the museum space itself also acted as a work of art.